Everyone Loves You... Once You Leave Them

 Everyone Loves You...
-Once You Leave Them is the seventh studio album by Australian metalcore band the Amity Affliction.
+Once You Leave Them is the seventh studio album by Australian post-hardcore band the Amity Affliction.
 It was released on 21 February 2020 through Pure Noise Records and was produced by Matt Squire.
 It is the band's first album release with the label.
-It is also the first album to feature new drummer Joe Longobardi as official band member, who replaced Ryan Burt due to his mental health reasons on 5 February 2018.
+It is also the first album to feature new drummer Joe Longobardi as an official band member, who replaced Ryan Burt due to his mental health reasons on 5 February 2018.
 Additionally, Longobardi also performed as a session drummer on the band's sixth studio album Misery.

 Background and promotion

 On 6 September 2019, the band released their new song, "All My Friends Are Dead" accompanied with a music video.
 The song marks a return to the band's heavier elements; it is their first release under Pure Noise Records.
 On 31 December, it was revealed that the band would be releasing their new album on 21 February after the German version of Amazon accidentally leaked the product listing for the effort.
 The band have also released a sneak peek of an upcoming track from the album.

 On 8 January 2020, the band officially confirmed that Everyone Loves You...
 Once You Leave Them set for a 21 February release date along with unveiling the track list for the album.
 Along with the confirmation of their forthcoming album they released their second single from the outing, "Soak Me in Bleach" accompanied with a music video.

 On 29 January, the band released the next single from their forthcoming album titled "Catatonia" which harks back to their earlier heavy days.
 On 20 October, the band released two B-Side songs that didn't make it on their seventh album called "Midnight Train" and "Don't Wade in the Water".